Pre-Finno-Ugric substrate

-Pre-Finno-Ugric substrate refers to substratum loanwords from unidentified non-Indo-European and non-Uralic languages that are found in various Finno-Ugric languages, most notably Sami.
-The presence of Pre-Finno-Ugric substrate in Sami languages was demonstrated by Ante Aikio.
+Pre-Finno-Ugric substrate refers to substratum loanwords from unidentified non-Indo-European and non-Uralic languages that are found in various Finno-Ugric languages, most notably Sámi.
+The presence of Pre-Finno-Ugric substrate in Sámi languages was demonstrated by Ante Aikio.
 Janne Saarikivi points out that similar substrate words are present in Finnic languages as well, but in much smaller numbers.
-The proposed substrate influence in Finnic may have been related either by borrowing or a direct genetic relationship to the languages that influenced Saami.
+The proposed substrate influence in Finnic may have been related either by borrowing or a direct genetic relationship to the languages that influenced Sámi.

-Borrowing to Saami from Paleo-Laplandic probably still took place after the completion of the Great Saami Vowel Shift.
+Borrowing to Sámi from Paleo-Laplandic probably still took place after the completion of the Great Sámi Vowel Shift.
 Paleo-Laplandic likely became extinct about 1500 years ago.

 The Nganasan language also has many substrate words from unknown extinct languages in the Taimyr peninsula.